CSCfi/metadata-submitter/README.md

 ### Run the web service and database locally

-Launch both server and database with Docker by running: `docker compose up --build` (add `-d` flag to the command to run containers in the background).
+Launch both server and database with Docker by running: `docker compose --profile dev up --build` (add `-d` flag to the command to run containers in the background).

 Server can then be found from `http://localhost:5430`.